gravitational/careers/challenges/security/cloud-security.md

 # Part 2: Peer Review
-You will be given a GitHub repo containing a PR that includes a [RFD](https://github.com/gravitational/teleport/blob/master/rfd/0000-rfds.md) and architecture diagram for a cloud-hosted binary distribution service.
+You will be given a GitHub repo containing a PR that includes a [RFD](https://github.com/gravitational/teleport/blob/master/rfd/0000-rfds.md) for a cloud-hosted binary distribution service.

 You will have 90 minutes of asynchronous time to read through the RFD and provide written PR feedback in GitHub.